screenwriter | scholar | rebel buddhist

 Mandarin Chinese: fluent

-Classical Tibetan & Classical Chinese: very good
+Classical Tibetan & Classical Chinese: advanced

 Modern Tibetan: good